sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_plugins/administration_plugins.md

 Click `Create Plugin`.

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> We could use a localhost as the development URL, but to keep things simple (for now), we will just use localhost as the production URL.
-When the user is logged into the Sigma portal, where a plugin is being used in a Workbook, Sigma will handle the communication with localhost:3000, so there is nothing else that needs to be done on the network.
+When the user is logged into the Sigma portal, Sigma will handle the communication with localhost:3000, so there is nothing else that needs to be done on the network.
 </aside>

 The Plugin is now created, based on our `Hello World` React app.
 We can now try to use it in a Sigma Workbook.